Five steps to get a sustainable competitive advantage

 If a new opportunity for the business doesn’t support your sustainable competitive advantage, then you should question whether to pursue that opportunity.

-Is short-term growth that might erode your sustainable competitive advantage, more important that building a long-term position of strength and stability?
+Is short-term growth that might erode your sustainable competitive advantage, more important than building a long-term position of strength and stability?

 This longer-term view and effective use of a sustainable competitive advantage can support a higher return on capital invested in the business, even in the face of stiff competition.